Sage/argos/guides/upgrading_v12_to_v20/README.md

 1.2: Detail/Edit createLayout children fields. `name` is used for SData binding
 2.0: Detail/Edit createLayout children fields. `name` is now the unique identifer, `property` is for SData binding
-Note: This is backward compatible, if `property` does not exist it will use `name` for identification and SData binding
+Notes: This is backward compatible, if `property` does not exist it will use `name` for identification and SData binding

 ##Function Changes